Sunday, January 4, 2015

 I envision the day that ACC is as well known as autism.
 One could make the argument that ACC is the second most common developmental disorder next to ASD.
 There are many reasons that this hasn't happened yet.

-I'm still in the process of writing a book about my life, and about what it is like to live with this disorder; what parents and loved ones can do, if they suspect or know their child or loved one has ACC.
+I'm in the process of writing a book about my life, and about what it is like to live with this disorder; what parents and loved ones can do, if they suspect or know their child or loved one has ACC.
 As with ASD early intervention is absolute key with ACC.
 Sometimes the child with a collusul disorder shows barely any "symptoms" until the age of 13.
 This most magnificent part of the brain, at 12-13 "revs up" begins making new connections in the brain, increasing higher reasoning and socio-emotional skills.
 It is largely at that time that a child with ACC is seen to lag behind her peers.

 I had been wrongly diagnoses with ADHD from the age of 5 myself, they ASD diagnoses did not even exist at the time.
 Let alone, doctors were (and still largely are) ignorant about this most common of rare birth defects, and its many implications.
 I remember those days clearly, I remember being 12 years old, having no friends, I remember feeling like a five year old amongst graduate students.